sinch/docs/docs/mms/mms-introduction.md

 ## How do i get started?

 1. Please contact your account manager if you wish to start using MMS.
-2. Pick the integration protocol by selecting one of the user guide below.
+2. Pick the integration protocol by selecting one of the user guides below.

 ## Need help?